Skip to main content Skip to footer

 These measurements feel positive but don’t answer whether marketing investments generate returns.

-- Proving marketing ROI to leadership: when marketing directors present quarterly results to the C-suite, metrics demonstrate exactly how marketing investments generated pipeline, revenue, and customer growth.
-Instead of defending budget based on activity, metrics show outcomes.
+• Proving marketing ROI to leadership: when marketing directors present quarterly results to the C-suite, metrics demonstrate exactly how marketing investments generated pipeline, revenue, and customer growth.
+Instead of defending the budget based on activity, metrics show outcomes.

 The most effective teams track these connections across departments by centralizing metrics in shared dashboards where marketing, sales, and leadership align around common goals.

-- Marketing metrics defined: marketing metrics represent any measurable data point from marketing activities.
-Website sessions, email open rates, social media reach, ad impressions, and form submissions all qualify as metrics.
-These measurements exist whether or not teams actively monitor them.
+• Marketing metrics defined: marketing metrics represent any measurable data point generated by marketing activity.
+Website sessions, email open rates, social reach, impressions, and form submissions all fall into this category.
+These measurements exist regardless of whether they are actively reviewed.

-The transformation from metric to KPI requires three elements:
+The shift from metric to KPI requires three elements:

-- Strategic alignment: the metric connects to a business priority like revenue growth, market expansion, or customer retention.
+• Strategic alignment: the metric supports a business priority such as revenue growth, market expansion, or retention.

 1. Awareness and reach metrics